 Wherever possible, the school will provide students with ICT and over the course of 2020, a large number of laptops were loaned or gifted to students.
-Families have also been supported by receiving mobile data boosters.
 The school does not have electronic equipment for all students and as such, students identified as not having online access or appropriate ICT are provided with printable resources following the expectations above.

-In the event of teachers working remotely from home whilst students remain in school, teachers are expected to use Microsoft Teams and/or Loom whilst the class is supervised by another teacher, to ensure the class receives high quality teaching.
+In the event of teachers working remotely from home whilst students remain in school, teachers are expected to use Zoom and/or Loom whilst the class is supervised by another teacher, to ensure the class receives high quality teaching.